harriedegroot/HA.Unity/README.md

 HADotNet is a simple, straighforward .NET Standard library for the [Home Assistant](https://github.com/home-assistant/home-assistant) API.

+** Dependencies **

+This library depends on JSON.Net, a modified version can be installed via the [Asset store](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).

 **Usage**

 See the scripts folder for a sample usage to turn on/off a light.